Sup2point0/Assort/Yu-Gi-Oh!/lore/Stranded Saga/The Stranded Saga.md

 He couldn’t remember when she started appearing.
 It was a while before he started noticing her.
 She would lurk in the corner of his mind, stay by his side on his travels.
 Her presence was always there.
 The ghost of a touch, pinpricks dancing along his skin.
 He could feel her cries chasing after him, when nightmares sent him hurtling across the dreamscape.
 Her voice would echo in his head after he awoke, like a melody drawing him back into the dreamscape.
 Who was this faceless girl?
 He could never see her full figure, only ever a blur of iridescent hair rippling past, or a hazy silhouette half-shrouded in mist.

+The closer he tried to approach, the further she appeared.
+And so, in time, he ceased trying, instead accepting her silent presence.
+It stayed like that, until she had vanished without him noticing.

 ### Lone Wanderer
 In the deep night below a starry sky, a lone girl gazed up with the heavens glistening in her eyes.
+Her hair danced behind her, ethereal in the starlight.
+In her hands, she clasped a tiny locket, tinted lilac.
+It seemed as if she was searching for something.
 What did she see in that shining darkness?

 The cold was bitter and unforgiving, but against her, it held back.
 She made her way onwards, never tiring, even as the night dragged on endlessly.
 The grass tickled at her frosted skin, but the feeling didn’t reach her head.
 It was only as the clouds closed in and she could no longer see the starlight that she finally collapsed on the ground, shivering in silence.

 When he found her, her eyes were closed in a peaceful expression of detachment.
-He scooped her into his arms and sprinted back to his abode, laying her gently upon a large leaf that wrapped around her body.
+He scooped her into his arms and sprinted back to his abode, laying her gently upon a large leaf that wrapped around her.
 Slowly, the cold drained from her body, and she arose to the sight of him washing up a meal.

 His name was Souk.
 Tall, hunch-backed, with skin like the bark of wood and cut like rock, the odd weed twisting up a limb, arched feet with roots piercing into the ground, four tender fingers shaped like leaves on each hand, and the brightest pair of golden eyes filled with undeniable warmth.
 He lived on the outskirts of Supnautica, above the water, away from the others.